 You know what the rainbow symbol is, right?
-It’s become synonymous with LGBT+ identity, solidarity and support and from Pride week to day-to-day living you’re likely to spot one fairly regularly.
-But, you probably also know that LGBT+ people are a minority group within our society, with huge inequalities in provision of healthcare, which is tragic given that this group have huge healthcare needs.
+It’s become synonymous with LGBT+ identity, solidarity and support, and from Pride week to day-to-day living, you’re likely to spot one fairly regularly.
+But, you probably also know that LGBT+ people are a minority group within our society, with huge inequalities in the provision of healthcare, which is tragic given that this group have huge healthcare needs.
 As a step towards tackling this, national health services like the NHS and HSE (Ireland’s health service) have incorporated the rainbow with their logos and put them on a pin to show that the wearer is an LGBT+ ally, someone who an LGBT+ person can feel comfortable talking to about issues relating to sexuality or gender identity, someone who will listen to them with respect, someone who’ll create a safe space for discussion.

 If you’re reading this post, you’re probably an advocate for LGBT+ rights.
 You might even have an NHS or HSE rainbow badge.
 Great!
 But wearing a badge is only one step towards being an ally.
-The wearer must feel confident that they will treat the young person with respect and that they’ll know what to do if a young person discloses to them.
+The wearer must feel confident that they will treat the young person with respect and know what to do if a young person discloses to them.
 The wearer may be the first person a young person has ever felt confident enough to open up to about how they feel; it may be one of the most important moments of that LGBT+ young person’s life.

 So, how can you be an LGBT+ young person’s ally?

 You don’t need a rainbow badge (of course you don’t) to be an LGBT+ young person’s ally.
 But there are a few things that will help you on your way.